PaulskPt/esp32s2_tft_example/README.rst

 - te_grp for the temperature.

 The script uses global label objects: ba, dt, ta and te.
-These lable objects will be used to actualize the label.text attribute from within the functions: pr_id(), pr_author(), pr_bat(), get_dt_fm_rtc() and get_time()
+These label objects will be used to actualize the label.text attribute from within the functions: pr_id(), pr_author(), pr_bat(), get_dt_fm_rtc() and get_time()

 Displays on TFT display: